tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 * [optional] **prefix**: Prefix for the number, like "$".
 * [optional] **suffix**: Suffix for the number, like "%".
 * [optional] **raw_label**: Label for raw number if there is one (also makes it visible).
+* [optional] **scale**: A numeric array of custom data scale breaks, ommitting the top and bottom bounds.
+Must match the number of color breaks.
+For example, if you specified 5 color breaks, your array might be `[100, 2000, 4000, 10000]`.
+Non-specified scales get a runtime-computed linear scale.

 *Note the weighted type doesn't work yet.
 It doesn't break, it just does the same thing as mean.*